Kaikacy/buffers.nvim/README.md

 		return vim.api.nvim_get_option_value("buflisted", { buf = bufnr })
 			and vim.api.nvim_buf_get_name(bufnr) ~= ""
 	end,
+	-- how to format buffer names ('relative_path', 'filename_first' or custom function) -- for function usage see #formatters
+	formatter = 'relative_path'
 	-- which keys are used to close the buffers window, without warning -- note: <C-c> always closes the window close_keys = {"<Esc>"}